RIKEN-RCCS/lens3/v2/doc/configuration.md

 ## Multiplexer Configuration (mux.conf)

 It is recommended to copy "mux-default.conf" as "mux.conf" (for example) in "/var/lib/lenticularis/" and use it.
-Existence of other files named "mux*.conf" in the directory will prevent reloading the configuration during RPM installation.
-Moreover, the default configuration "mux-default.conf" will be overwritten during RPM installation.
+The default configuration "mux-default.conf" will be overwritten during RPM re-installation.

 "mux.conf" contains the setting of Multiplexer.
 The contents are stored in the keyval-db.